YangL-Coder/mRCat/README.md

 ## Guiding principles:<br>
 1.The folder "data" contains the datasets used in this study, including training and testing sets.<br>
 2.The folder "result" contains the results produced by the experimental process in this study.<br>
-3.IPYNB file, CV_violin_plots, DocProcess is the code for data preprocessing and visualization, mRNA_sublocation_TestSet_EIIP, mRNA_sublocation_TestSet-DNABERT, mRNA_sublocation_TrainingSet-DNABERT, mRNA_sublocation_TrainingSet_EIIP are the codes for feature extraction of sequences,and the remaining IPYNB files focus on training models by combining various features with different base classifiers.
+3.IPYNB file, CV_violin_plots, DocProcess is the code for data preprocessing and visualization, mRNA_sublocation_TestSet_EIIP, mRNA_sublocation_TestSet-DNABERT, mRNA_sublocation_TrainingSet-DNABERT, mRNA_sublocation_TrainingSet_EIIP are the codes for feature extraction of sequences,and the remaining IPYNB files focus on training models by combining various features with different base classifiers.<br>
+## Note<br>
+This code is for the article 'mRCat: a Novel CatBoost Predictor of mRNA Subcellular Localization by Fusing Large Language Model Representation and Sequence Features'.